M0nkeyFl0wer/cypherpunk-privacy-research/pr-contribution/FORUM_POST.md

 > **Repository**: https://github.com/M0nkeyFl0wer/web3-privacy-ethereum-cypherpunk-research

-**TL;DR**: We have 117 deeply-researched Web3 privacy projects with constitutional-grade verification.
+**TL;DR**: We have 110 deeply-researched Web3 privacy projects with constitutional-grade verification and quality assurance.
 We'd like to contribute this data to enhance the Web3Privacy Explorer database.

 ---